unavco/LiveService/README.md

 TODO  - Make the address and port that LiveStatus listens on configurable<br>
 <br>
 -  Service.py currently assumes that flask web service server accepts request at localhost at port 5051.<br>
-TODO   - The servier address and port of server should also be configurable.
+TODO   - The server address and port of server should also be configurable.